paramveeRana/dalle/README.md

 # DALL-E Image Generation App

-A Next.js application that generates images using OpenAI's DALL-E API.
-Built with Next.js, MongoDB, and TailwindCSS.
+A full-stack application that generates images using OpenAI's DALL-E API.
+Built with React, Node.js, and MongoDB.

 ## Features